 The holy Mount Kailash is believed to be the universe’s center.
 Supporters of Hinduism, Buddhism, Jainism and Bon religion have faith in the primary belief that the Mount Kailash pilgrimage washes off their sins and provides them with a chance of going through a heavenly intrusion.

 The Hinduism religion believes that Lord Shiva lived at the top of the Mount Kailash, where he meditated along with his wife Parvati.
 Moreover, the mountain is said to be the earth’s pillar.
 According to Jainism, Rishabh deva, the first Jain Tirthankara got moksha at Ashtapada, which is the peak next to Mount Kailash.
 Furthermore, it is assumed that after Rishabhdeva got moksha, his son king Bharata Chakravartin built three stupas and memorials of the twenty-four Tirthankaras.
 Meanwhile, Buddhists consider that Kailash Parvat is the place of the Cakrasaṃvara, who signifies ultimate pleasure.
 There are copious places in the area linked with Padmasambhava, whose tantric activities in the holy places around Tibet are believed to have ultimately established Buddhism as the chief religion of the nation.
-Furthermore, Bon religion believes that the complete spiritual Kailash region is the axis mundi.
+Furthermore, the Bon religion believes that the complete spiritual Kailash region is the axis Mundi.

 The top of the Kailash Mountain is nearly always swathed in the clouds, and the local people believe that anyone who is able to see the top clearly will be extremely lucky.
 For many years now, the mountain has been an appealing location for visitors and numerous travelers have trekked to the region in order to explore this divine site.
-Nevertheless, so far, no one has been able to reach to the top.
+Nevertheless, so far, no one has been able to reach the top.

 There are a lot of secrecies and questions surrounding the majestic Mount Kailash.
 One such mystery is – why Mount Kailash is still unclimbed now.
 A lot of climbers have tried to reach the top of this mountain but without any success.
 The people who have tried climbing this mountain have stated that the mountain changes its position, which is believed to be the chief reason because of which the climbers are not able to climb the magnificent peak.